Why Exempt Reporting Advisers (ERAs) Compliance Matters for Emerging Managers

 5. Stay up-to-date on state requirements

-6. Set up strong cybersecurity protocols
+6. Implement strong cybersecurity protocols

-7. Be aware of changes in exemption eligibility
+7. Monitor exemption eligibility

-8. Proactively resolve conflicts of interest
+8. Proactively address conflicts of interest

 Common ERA Compliance Pitfalls to Avoid